redux-form/redux-form/README.md

 ## Benefits

 Why would anyone want to do this, you ask?
 React a perfectly good way of keeping state in each component!
-The reasons are twofold.
+The reasons are threefold.

-#### Hot Reloading

-When used in conjunction with [React Hot Loader](https://github.com/gaearon/react-hot-loader), you can modify your components, rebuild your app and immediately see your changes ***without losing your form data***.
-This may seem trivial, but the minutes of refilling out forms in a development environment really add up.
+#### Unidirectional Data Flow

+For the same reason that React and Flux is superior to Angular's bidirectional data binding.
+Tracking down bugs is much simpler when the data all flows through one dispatcher.

+#### Redux Dev Tools

+When used in conjunction with [Redux Dev Tools](https://github.com/gaearon/redux-devtools), you can fast forward and rewind through your form data entry to better find bugs.

 #### Stateless Components